-POSSIBLE CAUSES CHECKS/SOLUTIONS No 120-volt power to microwave If roof air works, check breakers in converter.
+PROBLEM POSSIBLE CAUSES CHECKS/SOLUTIONS Oven inoperative and no display No 120-volt power to microwave If roof air works, check breakers in converter.
 2 If roof air is inoperative, troubleshoot 120-volt system to coach Oven may not be plugged in.
 (Check in cabinet next to oven).
-Oven may be broken Call Traveler's Assistance to arrange for repair Metal object in microwave Check for metal or foil objects inside microwave No 120-volt power to microwave Oven may be broken
+Display is lit but oven does not heat food.
+Oven may be broken Call Traveler's Assistance to arrange for repair Sparks or arcing occurs when microwave is turned on Metal object in microwave Check for metal or foil objects inside microwave